lachy-goob/Markr/README.md

 6.  **Stopping the Services:**
     To stop the application and database containers:

     ```bash
     docker-compose down
     ```

     To stop and remove volumes (deleting database data):

     ```bash
     docker-compose down -v
     ```

+7.  **Considerations for Real Time Dashboard:**

+The current implementation will quickly become a bottleneck with real-time dashboards, as it calculates statistics after retrieving all records fro teh database.

+1. Database Aggregation
+   SQL supports Aggregate Functions `average, min, max, count, percentile_count etc.`.
+This would significally lower the data transfer between db and app.

+2. Aggregation Table

+When new test results are added, trigger a `TestAggregateStat` function that updates a similiar table.
+This would be greatly beneficial for aggregate lookup, however would add a lot of overhead during data ingestion.

+3. Caching

+Add a Caching layer to handle frequently accessed tests.